charliegerard/gestures-ml-js/README.md

 # Gesture recognition using hardware and Tensorflow.js

+**This project is very experimental and in active development.**

-Experiments building a gesture recognition system using an Arduino, a Daydream controller and a mobile phone.
+Experiments building a gesture recognition system using an Arduino, a Daydream controller and a mobile phone, with Tensorflow.js

 ## Demo:

 ![Demo](demo.gif)

-Each project has 2 demos: one to play a prototype game of street fighter, and one to predict magic wand movements.
+Each project has 2 demos: one to play a game of street fighter, and one to predict magic wand movements.

 ## How it works: